- DTP Success Team

 If you selected answer choice B) 1930 - Congratulations!

-Notice that the CLEP Exam question offered five (5) answer choices, while the DSST exam question only had four (4) answer choices.
+Notice that the CLEP Exam question offered five possible answers, while the DSST exam question only had four.

-Which question and answer format would you prefer to take on a final exam?
+Which format would you prefer to take on a final exam?

-The clear choice would be the DSST exam format questions with an option of four (4) answer choices.
+The clear choice would be the test format with an option of four possible answers.

-The difference between the option of four (4) answer choices or five (5) answer choices could be a game-changer in your test performance.
+The difference between the option of four answer choices versus five could be a game-changer in your test performance.

-Let's delve into probability theory to understand the difference between questions with the option of four (4) answer choices or five (5) answer choices.
+Let's delve into probability theory to understand the difference between questions with the option of four answer choices or five.

 In a multiple-choice question, the probability of randomly guessing the correct answer can be calculated based on the number of choices available.